Jonatan Nielsen

 Talent Analysis

-Nielsen is a tall, Swedish defender with good mobility and two-way sensibilities.
+Nielsen is a tall defender with good mobility and two-way sensibilities.
 The son of a long-time coach in the Swedish leagues, Nielsen is well-schooled in positional defense and uses his hockey intelligence as an effective tool for disrupting opponent play in his zone.
-Although he has a good shot and will push the play up ice, Nielsen plays more of a solid, mistake-free kind of game.
+He has a good shot and will push the play up ice but generally plays measured, low-risk game in his own zone.
+At this point he lacks the strength, skating ability and technical skills to compete at the higher levels in Sweden — let alone the NHL.

 Future